martibonomi/FIonA-Plans-Analysis/README.md

 plotComparePlansDVHs(plans = list("Plan 1" = plan1, "Plan 2" = plan2), title = TRUE)
 ```

 where the function takes as input a list of plans output from the `readDVHs` function.
-The settings for `title` are the same as the previously explained.
+The settings for `title` are the same the ones explained for the `readDVHs` function.

 ![](images/dvhs_comparison_plot.png)